ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/indexing.markdown

 * date of modification,
 * any user defined metadata.

 The more files and corresponded metadata you add the more search terms you can use to build your search query.
-All available search fields you can find by using [Client API](TODO arek).
+All available search fields you can find by using [`GetSearchFieldsAsync` method](./client-api/commands/files/search/get-search-fields).
 Below there is an explanation of built-in search fields:

 Let's assume that we have a file `documents/pictures/wallpaper.jpg`, then default search terms would have the values: